Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 Creating a new C# console project, I read through the specification again, then started laying out some basics as I felt out what I would need to implement the program.

 The specification states all numbers are unsigned 15 bit integers.
 I set aside `int` and welcomed my new best friend, `ushort`. `ushort` is a 16 bit number, thus it can contain larger values then the specification permits.
-I'll need to setup some boundries to keep things in line.
+I'll need to setup some boundaries to keep things in line.

 ```csharp
 const ushort MAIN_MEMORY_MAX = 36768;